 - Which website are you browsing?

 - How long do you spend on each webpage?

 - The data you submitted to the website (e.g., the form you submitted, the files you uploaded).

 - The data you received from the website (e.g., the files you downloaded).

 HTTPS can hide the data from ISPs.
 But the activity will still be logged by ISPs.

-Besides the greedy ISPs, the website you access to normally also log your details including IP, identity, browser, hardware (PC, tablet, or mobile) and operating system.
-Of course, most websites, especially e-commerce sites also log your activities on the website.
+Besides the greedy ISPs, the website you access normally also logs your details, including IP, identity, browser, hardware (PC, tablet, or mobile), and operating system.
+Of course, most websites, especially e-commerce sites, also log your activities on the website.

 On your PC, antivirus software and the browser will also be able to log what you did.